renzmann/renzmann.github.io/content/emacsd.md

 ## Keybindings {#keybindings}

-In the unlikely event that something below is loaded incorrectly and causes initialization to stop, I like to have my basic key command loaded early, especially so that navigating to the error can happen more quickly.

-Emacs has [some standards](https://www.gnu.org/software/emacs/manual/html_node/emacs/Key-Bindings.html) about where user-configured keys should go.
-Other non-standard modifications are marked as such.

-### My utility functions {#my-utility-functions}

-Eventually, some of my custom functions had a logical abstraction, which I extract and put up here for them to use.
+Eventually, some of the custom functions that I bound to convenient keys had a logical abstraction, which I extract and put up here for them to use.

 ```emacs-lisp
 (defun renz/--jump-section (dirname prompt extension)